 Want to keep your 6th grader (age 11-12) reading all summer long?
-The best way is to make sure he has a lot of excellent books.
+The best way is to make sure they have a lot of excellent books.
 I’ve debated forever and finally chosen the best books for your child to read.
-Here’s my 6th grade summer reading list for kids ages 11 and 12.
+Here’s my 6th-grade summer reading list for kids ages 11 and 12.

 Of course, it’s not always that easy.
 Kids are distracted by technology and activities and life and on and on.

 Let kids pick their own books.
 Even if it’s a choice within certain guidelines, it’s still a choice.
 No one likes to be forced to do anything, so the more autonomy kids can have, the better.

 If I didn’t require a certain amount of time reading, it wouldn’t happen with my tween.
 Even though she loves reading.
 Last summer my kids tracked minutes reading to earn minutes on screen time.
 However you plan it, make sure you’re checking in on the reading so it doesn’t get forgotten.

 Think outside the traditional book here.
 Try ebooks, audiobooks, magazines, or blogs.

 Get a new beanbag pillow just for reading.
 Read with headlamps in the dark.
 Whatever your kids like, see if you can pair it with reading.

 I have the lists organized by genre.
 Consider picking one book from each genre to read this summer.
 That way, your child gets exposed to a wide variety of fiction.